rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 The recommended daily dose of plerixafor by subcutaneous injection (SC) is:

-- 20 mg fixed dose or 0.24 mg/kg of body weight for patients weighing ≤ 83 kg (see section 5.2).
+- x 20 mg fixed dose or 0.24 PJGLYPH&lt;c=18,font=/PPNGHM+TimesNewRomanPSMT&gt;NJGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;RIGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;ERG\\GLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;ZHLJKWGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;IRUGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;SDWLHQWVGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;ZHLJKLQJGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt; 83 kg (see section 5.2).
-- 0.24 mg/kg of body weight for patients weighing &gt; 83 kg.
+- x 0.24 mg/kg of body weight for patients weighing &gt; 83 kg.

 ## Paediatric (1 to less than 18 years)

 The recommended daily dose of plerixafor by subcutaneous injection (SC) is:

-- 0.24 mg/kg of body weight (see section 5.1).
+- x 0.24 mg/kg of body weight (see section 5.1).

 Each vial of plerixafor is filled to deliver 1.2 ml of 20 mg/ml plerixafor aqueous solution for injection containing 24 mg of plerixafor.

 Plerixafor has to be drawn up into a syringe size type which should be selected according to the weight of the patient.

 For low weight patients, up to 45 kg of body weight, 1 ml syringes for use in infant patients can be used.
-This type of syringe has major graduations for 0.1 ml and minor graduations for 0.01 ml and therefore is suitable to administer plerixafor, at a dose of 240 µg/kg, to paediatric patients of at least 9 kg body weight.
+This type of syringe has major graduations for 0.1 ml and minor graduations for 0.01 ml and therefore is suitable to administer plerixafor, at a dose of 0.24 mg/kg, to paediatric patients of at least 9 kg body weight.

 For patients of more than 45 kg, a1 ml or 2 ml syringe with graduations that allow a volume to 0.1 ml to be measured can be used.